RWS/studio-api-docs/apiconcepts/translationmemory/adding_the_main_gui.md

 ### Raising the Form for Server TM Selection

-Selecting a server TM requires users to enter more than just a file name and path.
-This is why the second command in the context menu raises a separate form, in which the server URI and user credentials are entered:
+Selecting a server TM requires users to enter more than a file name and path.
+The second context menu command therefore opens a separate form where users enter the server URI and credentials:
 # [C#](#tab/tabid-4)
 ```cs
 private void selectServerTMToolStripMenuItem_Click(object sender, EventArgs e)